Constraining Linear-chain CRFs to Regular Languages: Related work

-Semi-Markov CRFs \citep{sarawagi2004semi} relax the Markov property to the semi-Markov property.
+\paragraph{Markov relaxations.} While our approach can relax the Markov assumption of CRFs through nonlocal hard constraints, another strand of work has developed models which can directly \textit{learn} nonlocal dependencies in CRFs: \textit{Semi-Markov CRFs} \citep{sarawagi2004semi} relax the Markov property to the semi-Markov property.
 In this setting, CRFs are tasked with segmentation, where individual segments may depend only on their immediate neighbors, but model behavior within a particular segment need not be Markovian.
-As such, semi-Markov CRFs are capable of capturing nonlocal dependencies between output variables, but only to a range of one segment and inside of a segment.

-Skip-chain CRFs \citep{sutton2004collective} change the expressiveness of CRFs by relaxing the assumption that only the linear structure of the input matters: they add explicit dependencies between distant nodes in an otherwise linear-chain CRF.
+As such, semi-Markov CRFs are capable of capturing nonlocal dependencies between output variables, but only to a range of one segment and inside of a segment. \textit{Skip-chain CRFs} \citep{sutton2004collective} change the expressiveness of CRFs by relaxing the assumption that only the linear structure of the input matters: they add explicit dependencies between distant nodes in an otherwise linear-chain CRF.
 These dependencies are picked based on particular properties, e.g., input variables of the same value or which share other properties.
 In doing so, they add loops to the model's factor graph, which makes exact training and inference intractable, and leads to the use of approximation techniques such as loopy belief propagation and Gibbs sampling.

-\paragraph{Structure learning for graphical models.} While our work focuses on incorporating known constraints into machine learning methods, a related task is learning in the face of unknown constraints, which must be learned from the data.
-In the field of probabilistic graphical models, this is most naturally framed as structure learning.
-As the graphical model's graph structure encodes conditional independence information between variables, learning that graph structure can be seen as learning potential constraints.
-Graph structures can be learned globally, as in \citet{NIPS2006_a4380923} and \citet{Schmidt2008StructureLI}, or independence relationships can be estimated locally, as in \citet{independence}.
+\paragraph{Weight learning for finite-state transducers.} While our approach focuses on the task of constraining the CRF distribution to a known regular language, a related task is that of learning a weighted regular language from data.
+This task is usually formalized as learning the weights of a weighted finite-state transducer (FST), as in e.g.\ \cite{eisner2002parameter} with directly parameterized weights and \cite{rastogi-etal-2016-weighting} with weights parameterized by a neural network.
+Despite the difference in task-setting, this task is quite similar to ours in the formal sense, and in fact our proposal can be viewed as a particularly well-behaved special case of FST weight learning for an appropriately chosen transducer architecture and parameterization.
+We discuss this connection further in Section~\ref{sec:fsts}.